Steph Curry Injury History (2026 Update): From the Beginning

 When you consider the list of greatest NBA players of all time, Steph Curry ranks very high on that list.
-Similarly, when you draw up a list of this season’s most injury-prone NBA players, Steph Curry is without a doubt also near the top of that record.
+Similarly, when you draw up a list of NBA superstars who have had to manage repeated injuries, Steph Curry is also near the top of that record.
 The Golden State Warriors point guard has an extensive and well-documented injury history, often throwing him in the most injury-prone category.

-It all began in his 2008-2009 rookie season and in 2021 his injuries are still fierce and frequent.
+It all began in his 2009-2010 rookie season, and injuries have continued to appear throughout his career, including notable absences in 2022, 2023, 2024 and 2025.
 Many people have been noted as saying that Steph Curry is experiencing the Groundhog Day phenomena.
 Every game is the same, with similar injuries happening in the very same ways.

 Despite injury, Curry still manages to maintain his average of 0.2 blocks per game.
 Regarded as one of the best NBA players of all time, he hasn’t let a series of injuries slow him down.
 Read on to see how extensive this phenomenal point guard’s injuries have been throughout his career.